Accessibility Policy and Multi-Year Accessibility Plan

 The Company currently does not have kiosks.
 In the event kiosks are acquired, the Company will ensure the consideration of the needs of people with disabilities when designing, procuring or acquiring self-service kiosks.

 The Company has taken, and will continue to take, reasonable steps to ensure that its existing feedback processes are accessible to people with disabilities upon request.
-Our feedback processes are available in accessible format upon request – please contact Sandy Leane for further information.
-Feedback can be submitted verbally by telephone or in person, or can be handwritten or sent through the website contact form.
+Please contact Sandy Leane, Manager, Human Resources Administration for further information.

 The Company is committed to meeting the communication needs of people with disabilities.

-We will take reasonable steps to ensure that all publicly available information controlled by the Company is provided in an accessible way upon request, by January 1, 2016.
+We will take reasonable steps to ensure that all publicly available information controlled by the Company is provided in an accessible way upon request.
 The Company will also consult with the person making the request to determine his or her information and communication needs.

 The Company will take reasonable steps to ensure that all new websites controlled by the Company, and content on those sites published after January 1, 2012, conform with WCAG 2.0, Level A, except where meeting the requirement is not practicable.